‘Dragon Ball Super’ Episode 85 Preview Analysis: Buu’s Slim Form And Jiren Hype

 — Todd Blankenship (@Herms98) April 2, 2017

 “Take down Goku?!
 The Kaioshins and Gods of Destruction for each universe gather!!
-Gohan goes to recruit Piccolo!Gohan visits his martial arts master Piccolo to ask him to enter the Tournament of Power!
+Gohan goes to recruit Piccolo!Gohan visits his martial arts master Piccolo to ask him to enter the Tournament of Power!”

 “Buu This Week: sparring with Goku?!
 Buu can’t wait for the main event!
 His body has really shaped up as a result of his special training.
 He battles Goku in order to test out his current power, but?!”